R-kill-9/HTB-Notes/Active Directory & Windows/SMB.md

 ```

 ## Netexec (Crackmapexec)
-CME can enumerate users and their privileges on Windows systems using the SMB protocol.
+CME can enumerate users and their privileges on Windows systems using different type of protocols.
 ### Basic Usage
 ```bash
 netexec smb <ip> -u 'username' -p 'password'